jhou2/docs.review.ninja/index.md

 If you like any other provisioning provider better and can contribute your script, feel free to open an issue and we are happy to create a repository for it.

+## Developing for Review Ninja

+If you want to get started hacking Review Ninja, go to https://github.com/reviewninja/dev.review.ninja.

 <h1 id="environment-variables">Environment Variables</h1>